 A few paid days off can be a great incentive.
 It will allow the sales rep the time to catch up with their family and reset.
 Helping a traveling employee create work/life balance can make all the difference when trying to close bigger, better security company contracts.

-I've hired a lot of salespeople in my day, and I’ve learned that everyone needs support.
-You can’t just hire business development manager and expect them to take care of everything on the sales side.
+I've built a lot of sales teams over the years, and I’ve learned that everyone needs support.
+You can’t just hire a Business Development Manager and expect them to take care of everything on the sales side.

 Stay involved.
 Treat your sales team well.
 And finally, give them clearly defined targets and quality marketing tools so they can do their job well.